Pre-Arrival Notification [Word - 64K]

 These notices must be called in by telephone to the pilot dispatching centre at 1-800-361-0747 or 514-496-2155, or by VHF.
 For more information, please refer to Notices to Mariners (Notices 1 to 46), Annual Edition.

-The following three companies offer towing services at the port.
+The following four companies offer towing services at the port.
 They are:

 Océan Remorquage Montréal Inc., a subsidiary of Le Groupe Océan Inc., which owns a modern fleet of 20 tugs ranging from 1200 HP to 6500 HP.